phunware/maas-mapping-ios-sdk/README.md

 PWMapKit SDK for iOS
 ====================

-> Version 3.2.0
+> Version 3.3.0

 **PWMapKit** is a comprehensive indoor mapping and wayfinding SDK that allows easy integration with Phunware's indoor maps and location-based services.
 Visit http://maas.phunware.com/ for more details and to sign up.

 ## Requirements

-- PWLocation 3.1.9 or greater (Automatically included when pod install PWMapKit)
+- PWLocation 3.3.x (Automatically included when pod install PWMapKit)
-- PWCore 3.1.3 or greater (Automatically included when pod install PWMapKit)
+- PWCore 3.3.x (Automatically included when pod install PWMapKit)
 - iOS 9.0 or greater
 - Xcode 8 or greater